Introduction

 • Use official, professional email addresses

-• Assign only the minimum required role
+• Assign only the minimum required role for each user

 • Regularly review and deactivate unused accounts